Paramedics in the United States

-In the United States, the paramedic is a professional whose primary focus is to provide advanced emergency medical care for critical and emergency patients who access Emergency Medical Services (EMS).
+In the United States, the paramedic is an allied health professional whose primary focus is to provide advanced emergency medical care for patients who access Emergency Medical Services (EMS).
 This individual possesses the complex knowledge and skills necessary to provide patient care and transportation.
-Paramedics function as part of a comprehensive EMS response, under medical oversight.
-Paramedics perform interventions with the basic and advanced equipment typically found on an ambulance.
-The paramedic is a link from the scene into the health care system.
-One of the eligibility requirements for state certification or licensure requires successful completion of a nationally accredited Paramedic program at the certificate or associate degree level.
-Each state varies in requirements to practice as a paramedic, and not all states require licensure.
+Paramedics function as part of a comprehensive EMS response under physician medical direction.
+Paramedics often serve in a prehospital role, responding to Public safety answering point (9-1-1) calls in an ambulance.
+The paramedic serves as the initial entry point into the health care system.
+A standard requirement for state licensure involves successful completion of a nationally accredited Paramedic program at the certificate or associate degree level.

 History

-Prior to 1970, ambulances were staffed with advanced first-aid level responders who were frequently referred to as "ambulance attendants."
-There was little regulation or standardized training for those staffing these early emergency response vehicles or the required equipment carried inside.
-Around 1966 in a published report entitled "Accidental Death and Disability: The Neglected Disease of Modern Society", (known in EMS trade as the White Paper) medical researchers began to reveal, to their astonishment, that soldiers who were seriously wounded on the battlefields of Vietnam had a better survival rate than those individuals who were seriously injured in motor vehicle accidents on California freeways.
+The earliest ambulances were usually accompanied by a physician on emergency call.
+However, by the 1960s, ambulance services, while becoming ubiquitous, were poorly supported and staffed and unevenly trained.
+50% of the ambulance services were provided by morticians, primarily because their hearses were able to accommodate patients on litters.
+In the best cases, ambulances were staffed with advanced first-aid level responders who were frequently referred to as "ambulance attendants," but there was little regulation or standardized training for those staffing these early emergency response vehicles or the required equipment carried inside, and active care during transportation was not possible in the vehicles of the time.

+In September 1966 the National Academy of Sciences published a report titled "Accidental Death and Disability: The Neglected Disease of Modern Society".
+The report noted that soldiers who were seriously wounded on the battlefields of Vietnam had a better survival rate than those individuals who were seriously injured in motor vehicle accidents on California freeways.
 Early research attributed these differences in outcome to a number of factors, including comprehensive trauma care, rapid transport to designated trauma facilities, and a new type of medical corpsman; one who was trained to perform certain critical advanced medical procedures such as fluid replacement and airway management, which allowed the victim to survive the journey to definitive care.

+Initial pilot projects

+Several communities began experimenting with more advanced emergency medical care in the late 1960s and early 1970s: